New Instructions from 2014

 - Please pay especial attention to the citation of articles within books according to the following examples.
 Do not forget to give the publisher and place of publication and to check the punctuation:

 - Ruiz-Villarreal M., Bolding K., Burchard H., Demirov E. 2005.
 Coupling of the GOTM turbulence model to some three-dimensional ocean models.
 In: Baumert H.Z., Simpson J.H., Sundermann J. (eds), Marine Turbulence: Theories, Observations and Models.
 Cambridge Univ.
-Press, pp. 225-237.
+Press, New York, pp. 225-237.

 - Pichon A., Correard S. 2006.
 Internal tides modelling in the bay of Biscay.
 Comparisons with observations.
 In: Morán X.A.G., Rodríguez J.M., Petitgas P. (eds), Oceanography of the Bay of Biscay.
 Sci.
 Mar.
 70S1: 65-88.